What To Do After A Minor Car Accident: A Guide (Feb 2025)

 - Property damage-only valued at less than a certain amount

 In all states, you must stop at the accident scene after any crash.
+If the accident involves a parked car, for example, it’s important to follow your state’s specific procedures for reporting and leaving your contact information.
 If you fail to do so, you might face charges for a hit-and-run, also called “leaving the scene of an accident.”
 The severity of the punishment for this criminal violation can vary depending on the state and the outcome of the crash.
 In that case, you should consider hiring a hit-and-run lawyer.

 Your steps after stopping depend not on whether the damage or injuries are minor.
 Instead, they depend on whether the crash only causes damage or it also causes injuries.
 Thus, you can divide the possible situations into the following three scenarios: